use-the-fork/synapse/docs/index.md

 ];
 ```

-You're now ready to use Laravel Synapse.
+You're now ready to use Synapse.